Enable or Disable an Existing Name Suffix from Routing

 To enable or disable an existing name suffix from routing

-Click the Name Suffix Routing tab, under Name suffixes in the x.x forest, do one of the following:
+Click the Name Suffix Routing tab, and under Name suffixes in the x.x. forest , do one of the following:

-To enable a name suffix, click the suffix that you want to enable, and then click Enable.
-If the Enable button appears dimmed, then the name suffix is already enabled.
+To enable a name suffix, click the suffix that you want to enable, and then click Enable .
+If the Enable button appears dimmed, the name suffix is already enabled.

-To disable a name suffix, click the suffix that you want to disable, and then click Disable.
-If the Disable button appears dimmed, then the name suffix is already disabled.
+To disable a name suffix, click the suffix that you want to disable, and then click Disable .
+If the Disable button appears dimmed, the name suffix is already disabled.

-To perform this procedure, you must be a member of the Domain Admins group (in the forest root domain) or the Enterprise Admins group in Active Directory, or you must have been delegated the appropriate authority.
+To perform this procedure, you must be a member of the Domain Admins group or Enterprise Admins group in Active Directory Domain Services (AD DS), or you must have been delegated the appropriate authority.
 As a security best practice, consider using Run as to perform this procedure.
-For more information, see Default local groups, Default groups, and Using Run as.
+For more information, search for "using run as" in Help and Support.

-When you disable a name suffix, all children of that Domain Name System (DNS) name will also be disabled.
+When you disable a name suffix, all children of that DNS name will also be disabled.

 You cannot enable a name suffix that is in conflict.
-If the conflict is with a local user principal name (UPN) name suffix, you must remove the local UPN name suffix before you can enable the routing name.
+If the conflict is with a local UPN name suffix, you must remove the local UPN name suffix before you can enable the routing name.
 If the conflict is with a name that is claimed by another trust partner, you must disable the name in the other trust before it can be enabled for this trust.